OSHChip/oshchip.github.io/products/OSHChip_CMSIS_DAP_V1.0_Product.md

 the value of some variables at one point in the program, at one particular time.
-OSHChip has a much more sophisticated solution thanks to the extensive debug support built into the Keil IDE and the CMSIS-DAP functionality provided by OSHChip_CMSIS_DAP V1.0 .
+OSHChip has a much more sophisticated solution thanks to the extensive debug support built into the Keil IDE and the CMSIS-DAP functionality provided by OSHChip_CMSIS_DAP&nbsp;V1.0 .
 With this combination, you get best in class capabilities such as break points, examining and changing memory, single stepping through your code, and even breakpoints when a variable is read or written or matches a specific value.
 Once you have used this type of debugging functionality, you won't want to go back to just flashing a LED or using printf().